 Extensions when done and taken care of properly are NOT damaging to hair or scalp.
 You will be sent home will all the knowledge and proper training on how to wash, brush, style and care for your extensions.
 The Home Maintenance guide is also posted on my website for easy reference.

 What products should I be using on my extensions?

-On this link (link) you can find a list of products I use and trust on all of my extensions.
-But simply put I recommend professional grade products.
+On your first appointment you will be sent home with a bag with some of my must have products.
+Simply put, I recommend professional grade products.
 Oil free serums, absolutely no protein on extensions and soft moisture.
 Protein and alcohol based products will make extensions brittle and shorten the life of them.
 On the other hand, heavy oils and moisture will also destroy the quality of the hair.
 Absolutely no silicone products, they might make the hair look shinny on the outside but prevents the hair from soaking in the good moisture.
 That applies for your natural hair as well.